 New data from the U.S. Census Bureau show that in 2016, the median U.S. household earned $59,039, a 3.2 percent increase from the previous year.
 Seven years after the end of the Great Recession, the median household’s income has approximately recovered to its pre-recession level, when adjusted for inflation, but has effectively remained stagnant since the late 1990s.

 Middle-class households are not seeing the high levels of income growth that are being enjoyed by America’s highest-income earners.
 Furthermore, the share of income that is earned by the middle 60 percent of households, by income, has fallen to record lows.
 A revitalized union movement could help reverse the decades-long trend of growing inequality and a shrinking middle class.
-But anti-union attacks at the state and national levels threaten to further tilt our nation’s economy against workers.This article was originally published in CAP Action.
+But anti-union attacks at the state and national levels threaten to further tilt our nation’s economy against workers.The above excerpt was originally published in CAP Action.